aishwaryapatra/MUSIC-APP/README.md

 # MUSIC-APP

 Tools and Technology:-
-ANGULAR 8,Bootstrap
+ANGULAR 8,Bootstrap,
-SPRING BOOT
+SPRING BOOT,
-MYSQL,MONGODB
+MYSQL,MONGODB,
-DOCKER and MICROSERVICES
+DOCKER and MICROSERVICES.

 Functionality:-
 A web application which plays both audio and video.